Eric Haase Player Props: Tigers vs. Royals

 Eric Haase At The Plate

-- Haase is hitting .216 with six doubles, three home runs and 14 walks.
+- Haase is batting .212 with six doubles, three home runs and 14 walks.

-- In 50.0% of his 54 games this season, Haase has picked up at least one hit.
-He's also had seven multi-hit games.
+- Haase has picked up a hit in 49.1% of his 55 games this year, with at least two hits in 12.7% of them.

-- He has hit a long ball in three games this season (5.6%), leaving the park in 1.6% of his trips to the dish.
+- He has hit a home run in three games this season (5.5%), homering in 1.5% of his trips to the dish.

-- Haase has had at least one RBI in 18.5% of his games this season (10 of 54), with more than one RBI four times (7.4%).
-He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.